 Though it’s not always the case, often Pat Martino will play skips (arpeggios) up, followed by steps (scales or chromatic notes) down.

-This helps balance the line, and keeps the listen guessing as to what’s coming next in the line.
+This helps balance the line, and keeps the listener guessing as to what’s coming next in the line.

 What do you think of Pat Martino’s solo?
 Let us know in the comment section at the bottom of this page…